Living In A Multi-Cat Household

 Everyone needs to have one to one time with the P.A. and/or dad.
 It's very impawtant that all B Team memfurs have this time daily.
 So if we each get only 10 minutes, that's an hour minimum.

 Plus we like to have playtime and outside time too.
-We're only allowed outside if the P.A. or dad is on paw to snoopervise us.
+We're only allowed outside if the P.A. or dad are on paw to snoopervise us.
 Usually the P.A. will do some gardening while she keeps an eye on us and as she and dad wurk Mon - Fri this means we only get outdoor time when they get back from wurk.